- Princeton ISD

 District awards teacher grants for innovation

-The check presentations during the end-of-year luncheon culminated a multi-step process, which included teachers submitting proposals for their ideas followed by a committee going over each proposal to determine the winners.
+The check presentations resembled a Publisher’s Clearinghouse commercial as PISD administrators dropped in on the winning teachers to present them with an oversized check.
+These celebrations culminated a multi-step process, which included teachers submitting proposals for their ideas followed by a committee going over each proposal to determine the winners.

 “We want to encourage teacher innovation in the classroom,” Superintendent Philip Anthony said.
 “If everyone is doing the same thing across the campus and across the district, it can become boring to students over time.
 This helps keep education fresh.”

-Princeton ISD has been funding special projects to be used in classrooms for several years, and this marks the second year teachers were asked to submit formal proposals for this money.
+Princeton ISD has been funding special projects to be used in classrooms for several years, and this marks the third year teachers were asked to submit formal proposals for this money.

 Through the application process, teachers submitted proposals to explain how their project would benefit the students’ learning, as well as make an impact on the community.

-“By awarding these projects at the end of the school year, it allows us to celebrate them with the entire district,” Mr. Anthony said.
-“It is also strategic in that we have the summer to get everything in place so they can start the new school year with their innovation operational.”
+“By awarding these projects at the end of the school year, it is strategic in that we have the summer to get everything in place so they can start the new school year with their innovation operational,” Mr. Anthony said.

-There were a lot of excited teachers as administrators presented the oversized checks at the end of the program.
+There were a lot of excited teachers as administrators arrived at their homes to surprise them with the oversized checks.

 “The projects this year will give the kids some unique opportunities,” Assistant Superintendent Donald McIntyre said.
-“And, this is a great way to send the teachers off for the summer.”
+“And, this is a great way to end the school year.”

 Where the funds will be used: